If you’ve been hanging out in one of our Physiotherapy and Performance clinics, you have probably heard of our Kinesiologists.

 This makes for a kinesiologist to have a very well-rounded knowledge base of movement in all walks of life.
 Whether it be training to rehabilitate an injury, or trying to win a championship.
 Kinesiologists can work in many settings: physio clinics, hospitals, gyms and laboratories.

-But what exactly do kinesiologists do?
+what do kinesiologists do?

 In a physiotherapy clinic, kinesiologists aim to reduce the healing time of injuries and increase physical performance, enabling the person to be able to do the things they want and need to be doing in their lives and to be more resilient to injuries in the future.